dfodeker/podAi/README.md

 ### Acknowledgments

 This project utilizes the FastAPI framework and OpenAI's language models to provide a web application with advanced language processing capabilities.
 The text-to-speech functionality is powered by the Eleven Labs API, and the audio file uploads are facilitated by Amazon S3.

+### Thoughts

+Considering using whisper-x for transcriptions to reduce the number of API calls to OpenAI. thinking about ways to improve the conversation flow and make it more natural by remembering previous interactions